-Construction time varies depending on the size and complexity of the reed bed and local site conditions.
-Containerised reed beds such as our RiB can be installed in a single day, but larger systems can take several weeks.
+Construction time varies depending on the size and complexity of the reed bed and local site conditions and larger systems can take several weeks.
 Construction schedules would need to be agreed with the contractor installing your system.

 Will the reed bed need ongoing maintenance?

 Our soil based reed beds are designed to be low maintenance, but they do need a little care and attention, especially in the first couple of years as the reeds establish.
 Maintenance typically consists of checking the health and growth of the reeds and ensuring that weeds do not overwhelm the system before the reeds can establish.
 Pipes should be rodded out periodically to prevent blockages, and water levels should be checked occasionally.